johnperry-math/GtkAdaQuoter/README.md

 - [x] Enable a Ctrl-Q shortcut.
 - [x] Enable a Ctrl-W shortcut.
 - [x] Enable drag-and-drop reordering of quotes.
+- [x] Enable Unicode character handling for the characters I use most.
 - [x] ~~Fix button alignment.~~
       Figure out why the button bar does not expand to window edges.
   - Turns out this is due to GTK's unintuitive `GTK_Attach_Options`.